About Us

 Setting out on my first big trip at 18, I went with a group of men to build a roof on a church in a hurricane-stricken area of Honduras.
 After a week of construction, I took out on my own and backpacked solo through El Salvador, Guatemala, Belize, and the Yucatán for a few weeks.
 There is where my absolute love of travel began.

 Immediately following that trip, I pursued my passion for food, graduating from Le Cordon Bleu.
 Eventually becoming a railroad conductor, (for the insurance – which turned out to be a wise decision) I never lost my flare for the kitchen.
 I also served as a personal chef for over ten years on a large south Texas hunting ranch.
-When home and not riding the rails of west Texas or cooking up new creations, I work on our home remodel and help with the student ministry at our local church.
+When home and not riding the rails of west Texas or cooking up new creations, I work on our home remodel and help with various ministries at our local church.

 Besides traveling and cooking, my true passion is for Amanda.
 It may sound cliche, but we indeed are best friends; we love spending time with each other and do everything together.
 She is my first and only love; we were made for each other.
 If ever opposites attract, that is us; where I am weak, she is strong; where I am dull, she is bright.
 The strongest woman I know, her faith is inspiring despite what she’s gone through; she is the embodiment of a Proverbs 31 woman.
 We may not have chosen the path we’ve been dealt with our health issues, but it’s only helped grow us as individuals and as a couple.
 We wouldn’t be where we are if it weren’t for God, with whom we’ve put our whole trust.